WVUHPC/Introduction-HPC/_episodes/15-scripting.md

 ~~~
 {: .output}

 The file is 4.1MB.
 That is a big file for a human to read.
-Lets see how many lines we can count on it
+Let's see how many lines we can count on it

 ~~~
 $ wc -l output.log